 - 4.1.
-To be eligible, Your application must: - a. nominate at least one Chief Investigator (CI); the first-named CI must be from Your organisation and will be the Project Leader; - nominate no more than 15 CIs and PIs in total.
-Of these You may nominate a maximum of five CIs from any one Eligible Organisation; and a maximum of five PIs from any one Partner Organisation.
-Other users may be listed in the project description section of the application; - c. have a duration of one year, or one or more years (maximum of five years).
+To be eligible, Your application must: - a.
+Include at least one Chief Investigator (CI).
+The first named CI will be the Project Leader; - b. nominate none, one or more Partner Investigators (PIs); - nominate no more than 15 CIs and PIs in total.
+Of these You may nominate a c. maximum of five CIs from any one Eligible Organisation; and a maximum of five PIs from any one Partner Organisation.
+Other users may be listed in the project description section of the application; and - d. have a duration of one year, or one or more years (maximum of five years).
 You may apply for one or more years if it is for: - the construction of research infrastructure, which may include (for example) building equipment or facilities, or the development of an online archive; - subscription or coordinated access to international facilities and major national facilities; or - leasing equipment or infrastructure where that would be more cost effective than purchasing the item/s. - 4.2.
 You and each of the Other Eligible Organisation(s) on an application must make a cash contribution. - 4.3.
-Organisational cash contributions for direct costs must make up a minimum of 25 per cent of the total direct cost of the research infrastructure.
-Cash contributions from You, Other Eligible Organisation(s), Partner Organisation(s) and Other Organisation(s) are all eligible to make up this minimum of 25 per cent.
-The cash contributions should be a demonstration of significant commitment to the project. - 4.4.
-Organisational cash contributions for indirect costs are not eligible to make up part of the minimum of 25 per cent of the total direct cost of the research infrastructure.
+Organisational cash contributions for direct costs must make up a minimum of 25% of the total direct cost of the research infrastructure.
+Cash contributions from You, Other Eligible Organisation(s), Partner Organisation(s) and Other Organisation(s) are all eligible to make up this minimum of 25%.
+The cash contributions should be a demonstration of significant commitment to the project.

-4.5.
+- Organisational cash contributions for indirect costs are not eligible to make up part of the 4.4. minimum of 25% of the total direct cost of the research infrastructure. - 4.5.
 You can only submit one application for the same project in any grant opportunity.
 This includes applications which fundamentally have the same research intent, approach and outcomes, regardless of any variations in the research, the named participants and/or organisations.